gofractally/psibase/doc/psidk/src/psibase/README.md

 - `-p` or `--produce` tells psinode to produce blocks.
 It will not start production on an empty chain until you boot the chain (below).
 - `-o` or `--host` tells psinode to host the http interface.
 Its argument is a domain name which supports virtual hosting. e.g. if it's running on your local machine, use `psibase.127.0.0.1.sslip.io`.
 Right now it always hosts on port `8080` with address `0.0.0.0` (TODO).

+There is one more option which is useful for local development.
+Production deployments shouldn't use this:

+- `--slow` stops it from complaining when it is unable to lock memory for database.
+This will still attempt to lock memory, but if it fails it will continue to run, but more slowly.
+If you don't run with `--slow`, it will give suggestions on how to enable it to lock memory.

 psinode does not include https hosting; use a reverse proxy to add that when hosting a public node.

 ## psibase